This beginner guide will help you to start using ORCHID. We’ve listed up the main steps you should perform to launch the project.

 Go to the created project folder and execute the following command:

 $ composer require orchid/platform

 Notice.
-If you have installed the Laravel the other way you will have to generate the key using the command
+If you have installed Laravel in any other way you may have to generate a key using the command

 php artisan key:generate